AlexY237/SPY-options-IV-model/README.md

 ## Overview

-Built as a self-directed project to develop quantitative and data-analysis skills relevant to finance/quant roles.
-An end-to-end options-pricing pipeline running against live market data, from data sampling through to a full volatility curve.
+Built as a self-directed project to develop quantitative and data-analysis skills.
+An end-to-end options-pricing model running against live market data, from data sampling through to a full volatility curve.

 ## Sample output